 Second And Final Year Subjects First Year Subjects Required For Entry Note: No two first year subjects may be taken from the same section of the list of subjects available in first year.
-(See regulations page 10)

-Classical Studies (a) Greek and Roman Civilization;

-(b) Any other subject (not including Greek);

-(c) Any other subject (not including Latin).

-Classics (a) Greek;

-(b) Latin;

-(c) Any other subject.

-Economics (a) Economics;

-† Limit of 20 places on First Arts examination 2003 (b) Any other subject;

-for students entering through DN012 (c) Any other subject.

-English (a) English;

-† Limit of 20 places on First Arts examination 2003 for students entering through DN012 (b) One of the following: Economics, French, German, Greek, Greek and Roman Civilization, History, Irish, Italian, Latin, Linguistics, Philosophy, Psychology, Spanish, Welsh;

-(c) Any other subject including any subject not already chosen from the list in (b).

-Geography † Not available to students (a) Geography;
+(See regulations page 10) Classical Studies (a) Greek and Roman Civilization;(b) Any other subject (not including Greek);(c) Any other subject (not including Latin).
+Classics (a) Greek;(b) Latin;(c) Any other subject.
+Economics † Limit of 20 places on First Arts examination 2004 for students entering through DN012 (a) Economics;(b) Any other subject;(c) Any other subject.
+English † Limit of 20 places on First Arts examination 2004 for students entering through DN012 (a) English; (b) One of the following: Economics, French, German, Greek, Greek and Roman Civilization, History, Irish, Italian, Latin, Linguistics, Philosophy, Psychology, Spanish, Welsh; (c) Any other subject including any subject not already chosen from the list in (b).
+History † Limit of 6 places on First Arts examination 2004 for students entering through DN012 (a) History;(b) Any other subject;(c) Any other subject.

-entering after 2001 (b) Any other subject;

-(c) Any other subject.

-History (a) History;

-† Limit of 6 places on First Arts examination 2003 for (b) Any other subject;

-students entering through DN012 (c) Any other subject.

 Second And Final Year Subjects First Year Subjects Required For Entry Note: No two first year subjects may be taken from the same section of the list of subjects available in first year.
 (See regulations page 10) Irish (a) Irish;(b) Early Irish;(c) Any other subject.
-Mathematical Physics Studies (a) Mathematical Physics Studies(b) Mathematical Studies or Mathematics(c) Any other subject Philosophy † Limit of 5 places on First Arts examination 2003 for students entering through DN012. (a) Philosophy or Logic;(b) Any other subject;(c) Any other subject.
-Psychology (Some courses will also be taken in Philosophy). † Limit of 35 places on First Arts examination 2003 for students entering through DN012 (a) Psychology; (b) Any other subject; (c) Any other subject.
+Mathematical Physics Studies (a) Mathematical Physics Studies;(b) Mathematical Studies or Mathematics;(c) Any other subject.
+Philosophy † Limit of 5 places on First Arts examination 2004 for students entering through DN012. (a) Philosophy or Logic;(b) Any other subject;(c) Any other subject.
+Psychology (Some courses will also be taken in Philosophy). † Limit of 35 places on First Arts examination 2004 for students entering through DN012.
+(From September 2005 these places will no longer be offered). (a) Psychology; (b) Any other subject; (c) Any other subject.
 (The combination Psychology and Statistics is only permitted if Mathematical Studies is taken as the third subject).
 Repeat First Year Psychology students are required to reach at least 65% in Psychology to be eligible for one of the places in Mode I Psychology.